Innovix-Matrix-Systems/ims-pocketbase-baas-starter/docs/README.md

 Comprehensive guide for implementing and using authentication middleware:

-- Middleware architecture and structure
+- Middleware architecture and structure following the new consistent pattern
-- Protecting custom API routes
+- Protecting custom API routes with array-based middleware configuration
 - Applying middleware to default PocketBase routes
 - Collection-specific authentication
 - Testing and troubleshooting middleware